dcTeam23/course/content/fundamentals/Markdown.md

 ![Screenshot of rendered GitHub Markdown showing sample quoted text.
 The quote is indented with a vertical line on the left, and its text is dark gray rather than black.](https://raw.githubusercontent.com/github/docs/9f44a2760a72835a19c18689b83098cd03c79ffc/assets/images/help/writing/quoted-text-rendered.png)

 > **Tip:** When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing <kbd>R</kbd>.
-You can quote an entire comment by clicking {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then **Quote reply**.
-For more information about keyboard shortcuts, see "[AUTOTITLE](/get-started/using-github/keyboard-shortcuts)."
+You can quote an entire comment by clicking <svg version="1.1" width="16" height="16" viewBox="0 0 16 16" class="octicon octicon-kebab-horizontal" aria-label="The horizontal kebab icon" role="img"><path d="M8 9a1.5 1.5 0 1 0 0-3 1.5 1.5 0 0 0 0 3ZM1.5 9a1.5 1.5 0 1 0 0-3 1.5 1.5 0 0 0 0 3Zm13 0a1.5 1.5 0 1 0 0-3 1.5 1.5 0 0 0 0 3Z"></path></svg>, then **Quote reply**.
+For more information about keyboard shortcuts, see "[Keyboard Shortcuts](https://docs.github.com/en/get-started/using-github/keyboard-shortcuts)."

 ## Quoting code